mantidproject/mantid/docs/source/algorithms/EstimateMuonAsymmetryFromCounts-v1.rst

 .. properties::

-The NormalizationIn property is greater than zero, the algorithm will apply the user defined normalization to the data instead of calculating an estimate.
+If the NormalizationIn property is greater than zero, the algorithm will apply the user defined normalization to the data instead of calculating an estimate.

 Description
 -----------